7 Of Our Most Popular Global Health And Development Stories Of 2018

 She was 8 years old and wearing a purple salwar kameez when she disappeared on Jan.
 10.

 A week later, on Jan.
 17, her mutilated and lifeless body was found in a forest near Kathua in the Indian-controlled region of Kashmir.
-It was a mile away from Rasana, the village where her family was currently living.
+It was a mile away from Rasana, the village where her family was living.

-Reports say she was abducted while grazing her horses in a meadow, taken to a prayer hall nearby, sedated for three days, tortured and brutally gang-raped.
+Reports say she was abducted while grazing her horses in a meadow, taken to a prayer hall nearby, sedated for three days, tortured and brutally raped.
 Her abductors eventually strangled her and hit her on the head several times with a stone to ensure that she was dead.

 Details from the report revealed that the crime was fueled by religious and political tensions between the young girl's tribe, a group of Indian Sunni Muslims called the Bakarwal, and local Hindus who saw them as a threat.